When I think fall, I think of candied apples and caramel apples. The two are commonly talked about interchangeably, but are actually very different.

 You can make your own candy apples with just a handful of ingredients that you can easily find at your local grocery store.

-- Apples – You can really use any kind of apples that you like.
-I prefer to use tart granny smith apples because of the different colors or red and green.
+- Apples – You can really use any type of apple that you like.
+I prefer to use tart apples like granny smith apples because of the different colors or red and green.
+Try to pick medium apples.
+Gala and fuji are also great options.

 - Sticks – For your candy apple sticks, you can use something simple like popsicle sticks, a plain wooden stick or lollipop sticks, but they also sell Candied Apple Sticks on Amazon.